 A voice said ‘Here, Mr Anderson, drink this.’
 A woman wearing what looked like hospital scrubs was offering me a drink, from the same sort of large mug that Gabbie had been sipping from.

 I thanked her and looked at her more closely as she stood over me attentively.
 Her outfit was like scrubs, but far better.
 In my dazed state I struggled to see how; maybe it was the cut of the leg, or the high grade of fabric in the tunic.
-I was about to remark on it when I took a sip of the drink, and immediately I began to feel revived.
-It slated my thirst in a single mouthful, and an internal sense of rejuvenation rippled through my limbs.
+I was about to remark on it when I took a sip of the drink, and immediately an energy surged through my leaden limbs.
+It slated my thirst in a single mouthful, and an internal sense of rejuvenation ripped through my body.
 I felt strong again, like I could conquer the stairs a second time for the sheer fun of it.
-I felt golden.
+I felt golden, alive.

 Then I realised, she had used my name.
 I said, ‘Excuse me, but how did you know my name?’